 At both GCSE and A level students will study a variety of different units.
 At GCSE they will study: Studying Society, Families and Households, Education, Mass Media, Crime and Deviance and Social Inequality.
 At A level students study Families and Households, Education, Research Methods, Beliefs in Society, Crime and Deviance and Theory with Methods.

-Sociology at GCSE is taught by Mr Harvey (Teacher in Charge of Sociology) and Mrs Hayes.
+Sociology is taught by Mr Harvey (Head of Sociology), Miss Hitar and Mrs Hayes.